Bennett Freeman, Chair of the Advisory Board

 Arlene is director of AMC strategy and is a special advisor on financial issues to the chairman of Bloomberg.

-He is currently serving as a Governor of the Motion Picture Academy, as well as Vice-Chairman of the Board of Directors of the American Film Institute.
+He is currently serving his third term as a Governor of the Motion Picture Academy, as well as Vice-Chairman of the Board of Directors of the American Film Institute.
 He is most proud of his film Blood Diamond - based on the work of Global Witness - which has helped bring worldwide attention to the resource curse and its cost in human suffering.

 Mabel van Oranje

 A global advocate for freedom, justice and development for two decades, Mabel van Oranje is the initiator and chair of ‘Girls Not Brides: The Global Partnership to End Child Marriage’.
 She is also co-founder and the executive chair of the European Council on Foreign Relations.
-She is a member of the (advisory) boards of the Coalition for the International Criminal Court, Crisis Action, Global Witness, the Malala Fund, the Open Society Foundations and The Elders.
+She is also a member of the (advisory) boards of the Coalition for the International Criminal Court, Crisis Action, the Malala Fund, the Open Society Foundations and The Elders.